Nolan’s 14 Recap

 It’s important to share some thoughts on the effort though so I’ve put together a not-so-brief recap below.
 I can talk about Nolan’s 14 at length so there may be some future posts on the topic but in the interest of time I thought I needed to get this up first.

 As we left the summit of Shavano and headed towards Tabeguache we were both pumped.
 This was one of the highlights of the effort for me.
-After all the years of knowing of and thinking about giving Nolan’s a try, I was finally out doing it.
-I wish reaching every summit we reached felt as exciting as Shavano, but that would’ve been a lot to ask for.
+After all the years of knowing of Nolan’s and thinking about giving it a try, I was finally out doing it.
+I wish reaching every summit during the effort felt as exciting as Shavano.
+I guess that would’ve been a lot to ask for.

 We made it to Tabegauche quickly, about a half hour after leaving Shavano.
 Sully and I hadn’t scouted the next descent in advance, he had been up here several times in the spring during his ski attempts on the route and I had skied the North Face years ago as well.
 We knew the layout but hadn’t been here when it was dry.
 We headed east to the first little notch below the summit and decided to descend there.